cmaxw/devchat-eleventy/src/my-javascript-story/mjs-129-filipa-lacerda.md

   have most easily.
 question2: 'What is an aspect of Vue that draws a lot of developers ? '
 answer2: >-
-  THe Vue community, the fact that it is an open source project and  ease of use and versatility are big attractions to developers.
+  The Vue community, the fact that it is an open source project and  ease of use and versatility are big attractions to developers.
 ---
 Charles Max Wood talks to Filipa Lacerda in this week's My JavaScript Story.
 Filipa has been working as a front end engineer since 2011 and she currently works at GitLab.